-- Contain a phone number, e-mail address, web address, or street address for customers to contact. - Trackable QR codes or another type of tracking system should be used when possible. - Include the IowaWORKS brand "IowaWORKS Mississippi Valley" logo and follow the style guide when applicable. - Include a tagline that connects a business, partner, or job seeker to services offered at the workforce board.
+- Contain a phone number, e-mail address, web address, or street address for customers to contact. - Trackable QR codes or another type of tracking system should be used when possible. - Include the IowaWORKS brand "IowaWORKS Mississippi Valley" logo and follow the style guide when applicable. - The Accelerate Iowa Logo should be used for youth programming outreach in conjunction with the IowaWORKS logo. - Include a tagline (call to action) that connects a business, partner, or job seeker to services offered at the workforce board.
 For example, "Call [phone #] or visit [website] for assistance in locating employment or job training," etc. - Funding Acknowledgement.
-The following statement shall be included on all products developed in whole or in part with WIOA Funds: - "This project [is being] [was] supported, in whole or in part, by the federal award number [enter project FAIN] award to the State of Iowa by the U.S. Department of the Treasury." - When space is limited the tagline may be shortened to "Funded by DOL, WIOA Title I-B programs"
+The following statement shall be included on all products developed in whole or in part with WIOA Funds: - "This project [is being] [was] supported, in whole or in part, by the federal award number [enter project FAIN] award to the State of Iowa by the U.S. Department of the Treasury." - When space is limited, the tagline may be shortened to "Funded by DOL, WIOA Title I-B programs."